AI-secure/DBA/README.md

 ## prepare the dataset:
 ### loan dataset:
+in dir `./utils`

-download the raw dataset `lending-club-loan-data.zip` from `https://www.kaggle.com/wendykan/lending-club-loan-data/` into the dir `./utils`
+- download the raw dataset `lending-club-loan-data.zip` from `https://www.kaggle.com/wendykan/lending-club-loan-data/`

-then run   `cd ./utils`  `./process_loan_data.sh`

-finally there are 51 csv files in`./data/loan/`
+- run the script `./process_loan_data.sh` to preprocess the dataset.
+Finally there are 51 csv files in`./data/loan/`

 ### tiny-imagenet dataset:
+in dir `./utils`

-download the dataset `tiny-imagenet-200.zip` from `https://tiny-imagenet.herokuapp.com/` into the dir `./utils`
+- download the dataset `tiny-imagenet-200.zip` from `https://tiny-imagenet.herokuapp.com/`
-then run `cd ./utils` `./process_tiny_data.sh` to reformat the dataset.
+- run `./process_tiny_data.sh` to reformat the dataset.

 ### others:
-mnist and cifar will be automaticly download into the dir `./data`
+mnist and cifar will be automaticly download

 ## run experiments: